Link Search Menu Expand Document (external link)

 • You can download the SSL/TLS certificate or the relevant certificates files for installation in your webserver is the Certificate Details page.

-RCL uses the DNS-01 challenge type to issue certificates for :
+The RCL SSL Portal uses the DNS-01 challenge type to issue certificates for :

 • primary domains (e.g. contoso.net)